zidsi/classla/README.md

 - part-of-speech tagging
 - lemmatization

-Finally, it allows for processing of non-standard (Internet) Slovene, Croatian and Serbian on the same levels as standard language (all models are tailored to non-standard language except for dependency parsing where the standard module is used).
+Finally, it allows for processing of non-standard (Internet) Slovenian, Croatian and Serbian on the same levels as standard language (all models are tailored to non-standard language except for dependency parsing where the standard module is used).

+__NOTE TO OLD USERS: When you download the new classla version, you HAVE TO re-download models.
+All previously downloaded models will not be used anymore.
+We suggest you delete the old models.
+Their default location is at `~/classla_resources`.__

 ## Installation
 ### pip